-The Viola Rossing Prize is an award intended to recognize excellence in the scholarship and creative work of senior Women’s and Gender Studies majors or concentrators.
+The Viola Rossing Prize is an award intended to recognize excellence in the scholarship and creative work of senior Gender and Sexuality Studies majors or concentrators.

 Projects can take a variety of forms, much like the Distinction process.
 They include: